Rallies against Islamic law draw counter-protests across US

-SEATTLE (AP) — Demonstrators at small but raucous gatherings around the country Saturday raised the specter that extremist interpretations of Islamic law might somehow spread across the U.S., but many of the rallies drew even more boisterous counter-protests by people who called such fears unfounded.
+SEATTLE (AP) — Demonstrators around the country rallied to protest Islamic law, saying it is incompatible with Western democracy.
+But many of the rallies drew even more raucous counter-protests by people who called such fears unfounded.

+The demonstrations were held in more than two dozen U.S. cities, including Seattle, New York and Chicago.

 In front of the Trump building in downtown Chicago, about 30 people demonstrated against Islamic law and in favor of President Donald Trump, shouting slogans and holding signs that read “Ban Sharia” and “Sharia abuses women.”
 About twice as many counter-protesters marshaled across the street.